 Getting to London Bridge is easy.
 You can take:

-- Overland rail to London Bridge Station from London Gatwick and London Luton airports; London St Pancras International for Eurostar services
+- Overland rail to London Bridge Station from London Gatwick and London Luton airports, and London St Pancras International for Eurostar services.

-- A huge selection of buses that will take you all over London
+- A huge selection of buses that transport you across London.

 There are also several docking stations for the London Cycle Hire Scheme if you’re feeling active and want to see London on two wheels.

 What to do and see in London Bridge